RandomStudio/IdealTimeline/README.md

 - [ ] Blocks should be able to insert (shift later blocks)
 - [ ] Timeline should be zoomable
 - [x] Timeline should be playable, i.e. a playhead starts moving
+- [ ] Timeline should update a POJO
+- [ ] Timeline should emit events over a standardised websocket protocol
 - [ ] Timelines should be nestable